Thalassemias are a group of blood disorders that affect the way the body makes

 and test a child's DNA for abnormal hemoglobin genes.

-If both parents are carriers of the alpha thalassemia disorder, doctors can conduct tests on a fetus
+If both parents are carriers of the alpha thalassemia disorder, doctors can conduct tests on a fetus before

-before birth.
+birth.
 This is done through either:

-a tiny piece of the placenta for testing
+of the placenta for testing

-of the fluid that surrounds the fetus
+the fluid that surrounds the fetus

 The amount of treatment that alpha thalassemia requires depends on how severe the